kvther1ne/math.h-library/README.md

 # math.h-library
-### Implementation of my own version of the math.h library
+### Implementation of my own version of the math.h library in C

 This library implements basic mathematical operations, which are then used in various algorithms.
 All functions use floating-point numbers in one manner or another.
 Any functions that operate on angles use radians as the unit of angle.